Note May 2023: Coach the Life Coach was the previous name of The Fully Booked Coach.

 Two things are concerning with these responses, although both are easily remedied.

-Firstly, that 12 coaches had never stopped to figure out what a client is worth to them.
+Firstly, the 12 coaches had never stopped to figure out what a client is worth to them.

 If you don’t know how much a client is worth, how do you know how many you need to meet your financial needs?